eddiethedean/sparkforge/docs/markdown/USER_GUIDE.md

 # # OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 # # SOFTWARE.

-# SparkForge User Guide
+# PipelineBuilder User Guide

-A comprehensive guide to building robust data pipelines with SparkForge's Bronze → Silver → Gold architecture.
+A comprehensive guide to building robust data pipelines with PipelineBuilder's Bronze → Silver → Gold architecture.

 ## Table of Contents